gunaykrgl/siber_guvenlik/docs/index.md

 2. **Inserting a malicious USB**:
 If an attacker gains physical access to a computer, they can employ various tactics, such as booting from a USB drive and injecting malicious code into low-level software like the BIOS.
 Since most antivirus software operates at the operating system level, it becomes challenging to detect malicious code running below this layer.
 This type of code can establish a backdoor, granting the attacker remote access to the compromised computer.
 Additionally, if the disk is not encrypted, the attacker can freely read all the data stored on the computer.
 Consider a real-life scenario where an attacker adopts the guise of a cleaning worker.
 Seizing an opportunity when an executive is away from their computer, the attacker inserts a USB drive to execute a script.
 This script, operating within a live-USB Linux distribution, clandestinely copies all the data from the computer's disk onto the USB drive.
+(Compromising CONFIDENTIALITY)

     **Counter-Strategies**